 If you were to look up the word ‘monogamy’ within the Merriam-Webster dictionary, you would see various definitions.
 However, the definitions that are the most relevant to this article would be 1a and 1b, which are defined as:

 or to put it more simply: Monogamy is a state where you’re in a relationship with one person.
-Monogamous relationships are more of the norm within our culture and the type of relationship we see more of within television and film.
+Monogamous relationships are more of the norm within our culture.
+The type of relationship we see more of within television and film.

 While some people use ‘polyamory’ and ‘open relationship’ interchangeably, there can be a difference.
 For example, three people can be in a relationship with each other—as in they’re all dating each other.
 That relationship would be considered a polyamorous relationship.
 Another example would be if someone in a relationship, with the consent of their partner, began seeing someone else.
 The partner may find another person as well or only see them.
 This would be considered an open relationship.
 Though, the term someone uses to describe their relationship can vary depending on the type of relationship and personal preference of which term they like more.